Nyagah-Tech/quote/README.md

 # Quote

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.The main purpose of the project is to create an apllicatipon where users can add quote and like their favourite quotes

 ## Development server